-Formed in October 1965, Democratic Action Party (DAP) Malaysia was formally registered six months later on March 18, 1966 as a political party “irrevocably committed to the ideal of a free, democratic and socialist Malaysia, based on the principles of racial equality, social and economic justice, and founded on the institution of parliamentary democracy”.
-(SETAPAK DECLARATION, made in the first DAP National Congress in Setapak, Kuala Lumpur on July 29, 1967).
+Formed in October 1965, Democratic Action Party (DAP) Malaysia was formally registered six months later on March 18, 1966 as a political party “irrevocably committed to the ideal of a free, democratic and socialist Malaysia, based on the principles of racial equality, social and economic justice, and founded on the institution of parliamentary democracy” (Setapak Declaration, 1967).

 In August 1966, the official organ of the Party, the Rocket, made its inaugural appearance.
 DAP contested its first general election in 1969 and won 13 Parliamentary and 31 State Assembly seats, securing 11.9 per cent of the valid votes cast.

 As a political party, it experienced its ups and downs in the various general elections contested between 1969 and 2018, including from securing only 9 Parliamentary and 11 State Assembly seats in the 1995 general election to capturing 42 Parliamentary and 99 State Assembly seats (or 106, by including results of the 2016 Sarawak State Election) in the 2018 general election.

 Through thick and thin for over five decades, DAP has been second to none in the battle for democracy, justice, equality and a united multi-racial, multi-lingual, multi-cultural and multi-religious Malaysia.